cfu288/mere-medical/libs/vector-storage/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for the full license text.

-Copyright (c) Nitai Aharoni.
+Copyright (c) Christopher Fu.
 All rights reserved.